-Finding, hiring and retaining the best workers is a key strategy in building a successful company.
+Finding, hiring and retaining great workers is a key strategy in building a successful company.

-- The B.C.
-Industry Association Job Boards page contains links to job sites for dozens of B.C. industries.
-Look here to find workers for specific industries.
+Another resource to help you find workers in specific industries is the B.C.
+Industry Association Job Boards page.
+You’ll find links to job sites for dozens of B.C. industries.

 An effective recruiting strategy can save you time and help you avoid problems.
-Check out these resources to help you plan.
+Check out this resource to help you plan.

-For help in the challenging process of choosing among job applicants, review these guides.
+For help in the challenging process of choosing among job applicants, review the guides below:

 Hiring an apprentice is a great way to recruit new talent and prepare for the future of your business.
 Get more information.

-- Hear from employers – Watch videos from employers who found that it makes good business sense to hire an apprentice.
+- Hear from employers – Watch videos from employers who found that hiring an apprentice makes good business sense.